When Is Diwali in 2021, 2022 and 2023?

 Diwali Dates Detailed Information

-- The third day (October 19, 2017) is the new moon day known as Amavasya.
-This darkest day of the month is the most significant day of the Diwali festival in north and west India.
+- The third day (November 4, 2021) is the new moon day known as Amavasya.
+It's the darkest day of the month and is the most significant day of the Diwali festival nearly everywhere in India.
 Lakshmi is worshiped on this day, with a special puja performed in the evening after sunset.
 Goddess Kali is also usually worshiped on this day in West Bengal, Odisha and Assam (although Kali Puja sometimes falls a day earlier depending on the lunar cycle).
 South India also celebrates Deepavali on this day in 2021, in accordance with Naraka Chaturdashi.

-- The fourth day (October 20, 2017) has various meanings across India.
-In north India, Govardhan Puja is celebrated as the day when Lord Krishna defeated Indra, the god of thunder and rain.
+- The fourth day (November 5, 2021) has various meanings across India.
+In North India, Govardhan Puja is celebrated as the day when Lord Krishna defeated Indra, the god of thunder and rain.
 In Maharashtra, Karnataka and Tamil Nadu, the victory of Lord Vishnu over demon king Bali is celebrated as Bali Pratipada or Bali Padyami.
 In Gujarat, the start of a new year is celebrated on this day as well.

 More Information About Diwali

 Wondering where's best to join in the Diwali celebrations?
-Take a look at these 6 Diwali Ideas and Destinations in India.
+Take a look at these diverse Ways and Places to Celebrate Diwali in India.